Hale Moani

 Across all provided remarks, there are no references to leasehold or lease terms, and one unit is explicitly marketed as 'fee simple.'
 Given leasehold status is typically emphasized in this market, the evidence points to this being an all–fee simple building with no leasehold units noted.

-Multiple listings explicitly reference VA buyers, which is strong public-remarks evidence that the building accepts VA financing.
-No contrary remarks were found.
-This is a high-confidence true.
+The remarks repeatedly reference VA buyers, providing strong public-remarks evidence that VA financing is accepted.
+No contrary statements were found.

 No listing remarks mention fire sprinklers, and the MLS amenity for sprinklers is unchecked on all 12 listings.
 This consistent absence strongly suggests the building does not have a marketed fire sprinkler system.